skip to content

 • Evidence of competence in English

-Please upload a research proposal of 1000–1500 words, which should consist of a topic and a hypothesis, a literature review, a statement on method, and key references.
+A research proposal of 1000’1500 words inclusive of references and footnotes.
+This should consist of a carefully researched topic of relevance to an area of academic discourse, research questions, a literature review, a statement on design approach, and key references.

 Gates Cambridge Scholarships